 A God that knows everything is called omniscient.
-Omniscience is a feature of the god of most monotheistic religions.
-But there are serious epistemological problems with the concept of omniscience, and negative side-effects, for example an infallible all-knowing God cannot have free will.
+The concept of omniscience has been around for thousands of years (for example, Homer said "The gods know everything"1), and omniscience is a characteristic of the god of most monotheistic religions.
+But there are serious epistemological problems with the concept of omniscience, and also there are negative side-effects: for example an infallible all-knowing God cannot have free will.

 The Bible says God is perfect in knowledge, knows all thoughts, all secrets, sees all and no-one can hide from God.
 See: 1 Samuel 2:3, Job 28:24; 37:16; 42:2, Psalm 44:21; 139:4,7-8; 147:5, Proverbs 15:3, Jeremiah 16:17, 23:24, Acts 1:24, Hebrews 4:13, Matthew 10:30 and 1 John 3:19-20.

 The Qur'an frequently asserts that God is all-knowing, all-hearing, and knows everything that is hidden.
 These verses occur frequently.
 In chapter two, for example, such statements are made in Sura 2:29, 2:77, 2:85, 2:115, 2:137, 2:158, 2:181, 2:224, 2:227 and 2:231.